pixlsus/website/src/articles/interview-chdk/index.md

 **waterwingz** The huge improvements in mobile phone cameras have really impacted the market for all but the highest end or largest zoom P&S cameras.
 Having said that, a core of serious photographers still work on what interests them and depend on CHDK to help capture their artistic vision.
 As far as non programmers and script writing, uBASIC is about as simple as a computer language gets and there are lots of example scripts to study.
 Lua provides a much richer programming environment, albeit with a bit of a learning curve.

 **reyalp** Easy... depends on the user.
-Because CHDK is a reverse engineered hack on top of an undocumented system, many behaviors are not well specified or understood. <dfn>waterwingz</dfn> improved things a lot by creating a comprehensive reference of CHDK script functions, but developing non-trivial scripts still requires significant effort and a willingness to experiment.
+Because CHDK is a reverse engineered hack on top of an undocumented system, many behaviors are not well specified or understood. *waterwingz* improved things a lot by creating a comprehensive reference of CHDK script functions, but developing non-trivial scripts still requires significant effort and a willingness to experiment.
 I've been using CHDK for 10+ years, and still find myself greping the CHDK source and making test cases to figure out what functions actually do.
 All that said, I don't think learning to write modest CHDK scripts is particularly harder than starting out with javascript or batch files or that sort of thing.
 (We should note CHDK uBASIC is based on Adam Dunkels code, not the UBASIC written by Yuji Kida for mathematical computing)

 #### How many developers work on CHDK?
 How does it work?